Hyperion-BT/helios-book/src/chapter_2/03_ScriptContext.md

 # The ScriptContext

-The `ScriptContext` contains all the data about the transaction and is usually the most important argument in determining whether a `validator` should suceed or fail.
+The `ScriptContext` contains all the data about the transaction and is usually the most important argument in determining whether a `validator` should succeed or fail.
-Because of how important it is we are going to try to go fairly deep into it's internals in this chapter.
+Because of how important it is we are going to try to go fairly deep into the internals in this chapter.

 This is roughly the internal implementation of the `ScriptContext` struct.